How to Care for your Down Sleeping Bag, Quilt, and Jacket

 1. Fill your bathtub with warm water and half a cap of Grangers Downwash

-2. Keep the sleeping bag in the dry bag and remove it while it is underwater so that it doesn't fill up with air.
+2. Keep the sleeping bag or jacket in a dry bag and remove it while it is underwater so that it doesn't fill up with air.

-3. Swish the sleeping bag around for a few minutes.
+3. Swish the sleeping bag or jacket around for a few minutes.

-4. Drain the tub, leaving the sleeping bag in the tub.
+4. Drain the tub, leaving the sleeping bag or quilt in the tub.

-5. Rinse the sleeping bag with fresh water.
+5. Rinse the sleeping bag or jacket with fresh water.

-6. Squish the sleeping bag back into the dry bag and squeeze as much water out as possible.
+6. Squish the sleeping bag or jacket back into the dry bag and squeeze as much water out as possible.

-7. For best results, lay the sleeping bag out in the sun to dry.
-If the sleeping bag has a darker shell material (for example black on the inside) face the black side up to absorb more heat from the sun.
+7. For best results, lay the sleeping bag or jacket out in the sun to dry.
+If the sleeping bag or jacket has a darker shell material (for example black on the inside) face the black side up to absorb more heat from the sun.
 You will have to periodically pull apart any wet down clumps.
 It may take all day to completely dry a sleeping bag

-Be careful of machine washing down sleeping bags.
+Be careful of machine washing down sleeping bags or jackets.
 The twisting motion of a washing machine could potentially tear the shell or the internal baffles.
 If you do try a washing machine do so at your own risk using the delicate setting.

 Storage